laravel/nova-docs/4.0/actions/registering-actions.md

 }
 ```

-Alternatively, you could also customise the max width size for customisation modal using the `size` method:
+Alternatively, you may further customize the maximum width of the customization modal using the `size` method:

 ```php
 /**